lavanack/laurentvanacker.com/Azure/Azure Virtual Desktop/Setup/Readme.md

 The script requires some PowerShell modules to be installed on the machine (ADDS Domain Controller) where you'll run the script.
 The script will check if the modules are installed and if not, it will install them for you.
 > [!WARNING]
 > I fill a bug on the 7+ version of the Az.Compute module preventing the successful run of the Azure Compute Gallery.
-When writing this documentation (December 2023), the bug is not fixed I encourage you to use the 6.3.0 version of the Az.Compute module.
+When writing this documentation (December 2023), the bug is not fixed.
+I encourage you to use the 6.3.0 version of the Az.Compute module as a temporary fix (and to uninstall all newer versions).
 You can install it with the following PowerShell command line (from an elevated PowerShell Host):
 `Install-Module -Name Az.Compute -RequiredVersion 6.3.0.0 -Force -Verbose -AllowClobber`

 ### Azure Connection